nairod2000/nutrition_backend/README.md

 - Never share your .env file publicly or commit it to version control.
 It contains sensitive information.
 - Ensure that each team member creates their own .env file with their specific credentials.

-### Perform Migrations and Create Admin Account
+### Perform Migrations, Create Admin Account, Run Server

-Run the following commands from the project root directory to create and apply migrations to your local PostgreSQL database: python manage.py makemigrations (only required if you have modified a model) python manage.py migrate
+Run the following commands from the project root directory to create and apply migrations to your local PostgreSQL database:
+`python manage.py makemigrations` (only required if you have modified a model) `python manage.py migrate`

-Run this command to create a superuser account to access the admin interface at http://localhost:8000/admin/: python manage.py createsuperuser
+Run `python manage.py createsuperuser` to create a superuser account.
+Run `python manage.py runserver` to start a local server.
+Access the admin interface at http://localhost:8000/admin/